deity-io/falcon-platform-docs/versioned_docs/version-3/payments/upgrading/overview.md

 ---
 id: overview
-title: Upgrading to Payments
+title: Upgrading to Deity Payments
-sidebar_label: Overview
 ---

+# Upgrading to Deity Payments

 :::note Requires Deity Platform v3.0.0 or higher
 If you want to use Deity Payments in your Deity app, make sure to use Deity Platform version >= 3.0.0.